jaads/SignatureHandler/README.md

 ## Adjustments
 * Don't forget to change the `keyStorePath` and `keyAlias`
-* Other Brainpool algorithms can be found here: https://bouncycastle.org/specifications.html
+* Alternative algorithms provided by Bouncy Castle can be found here: https://bouncycastle.org/specifications.html